-6. Funds for court costs and either a retainer or fee (if the attorney charges only a flat fee).
+5. Funds for costs and either a retainer or fee, if the attorney charges flat fees.

-First, your attorney will prepare a Petition for Administration, and Oath of Personal Representative and Designation of Resident Agent and consent forms if there are beneficiaries other than the petitioner.
+First, your attorney will prepare a Petition for Administration, and Oath of Personal Representative and Designation of Resident Agent.
+They may also prepare consent forms if there are beneficiaries other than the petitioner.
 Your attorney will then file the papers along with the originals of the Last Will & Testament, if one exists, and Death Certificate with the probate court.

-Next, your attorney will publish a Notice to Creditors for two consecutive weeks in the local newspaper.
-Creditors have 3 months to file a claim against the estate for any outstanding debts or forever be barred from any such claim.
-The attorney will also send a notice directly to any known creditors of the decedent who then have 30 days to file a claims again the estate.
+Next, your attorney will publish a Notice to Creditors for two consecutive weeks in a local newspaper.
+Creditors have 3 months to file a claim against the estate.
+The attorney will also send a notice directly to any known creditors of the decedent, they have 30 days from the date of the notice to file a claims again the estate.
 The attorney will also prepare an Inventory with the description and value of all assets of the decedent and send a copy of the court and all beneficiaries.

 During this time, the Personal Representative may sell any real property (with approval from the court if necessary) and any personal property.
 All proceeds will be deposited into a bank account in the name of the estate of the decedent for payment of any creditor claims, fees, costs and other expenses.

 Finally, your attorney will prepare a Final Accounting, a Petition for Discharge and proposed order for the court.
 The attorney may also send copies to all interested parties along with a waiver allowing the final process to be expedited.
 Once the court issues certified copies of the order for discharge and the administration process is complete.

 The minimum time for a simple estate is between six and nine months.
 However, if you have anything outside of the ordinary, this process can and will take longer.